ADHD Treatment Options

-Attention Deficit Disorder/Attention Deficit Hyperactivity Disorder (ADD/ADHD) is a neurodevelopmental disorder.
-There are many ADD/ADHD treatment options available that will be examined and explained on this page.
+Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder.
+There are many ADHD treatment options available that will be examined and explained on this page.

-Those with ADD/ADHD can exhibit hyperactivity, difficulty with attention and focus, and impulsive behavior.
+Those with ADHD can exhibit hyperactivity, difficulty with attention and focus, and impulsive behavior.

 ADHD is a neurological condition and requires comprehensive testing from a licensed mental health provider to be diagnosed.
 Consider scheduling an ADHD Evaluation at Mental Health Centers of America.

-Although girls also have ADD/ADHD, boys are three times more likely to be diagnosed because they are more likely to exhibit hyperactivity symptoms.
-A 2016 national parent survey found that 64% of children with ADD/ADHD had at least one other mental, emotional, or behavioral disorder.
+Although girls also have ADHD, boys are three times more likely to be diagnosed because they are more likely to exhibit hyperactivity symptoms.
+A 2016 national parent survey found that 64% of children with ADHD had at least one other mental, emotional, or behavioral disorder.

 Included on This Page: